SAP/openui5-docs/docs/URL_List_Validation_91f3768.md

 The OpenUI5 framework provides a client-side API to manage allowed URLs using the `URLListValidator`.
 It can be used to validate arbitrary URLs.

 Internal examples of controls that use this feature are controls which accept arbitrary HTML content, such as `sap.ui.core.HTML`.
 This control uses the `URLListValidator` to perform a check \(sanitization\) on the content.
 URLs inside their content are then automatically removed, unless they are allowed by the `URLListValidator`.
 The option to sanitize the content can be enabled or disabled in the respective control via the property `HTML.sanitizeContent`.
 For the HTML control it is disabled by default.
-When adding a path to the allowed URLs in the `URLListValidator`, make sure to add "/" as path prefix if necessary, for example "/index.epx" instead of "index.epx".
+When adding a path to the allowed URLs in the `URLListValidator`, make sure to add “/” as path prefix if necessary, for example “/index.epx” instead of “index.epx”.
 The last example below shows this.

 ***